derptest/phpmachinist/README.md

 2. Define Blueprints

     Blueprints are what define the entities in your data store by allowing you to configure the following:
-    * The `Store` to use when saving or retrieving data for the blueprint
+    * The `StoreInterface` to use when saving or retrieving data for the blueprint
     * The table/collection in which the data will be stored
     * The default values for columns/properties in the table/collection.
 Default values allow you to only deal with the data that is truly important to your test logic and not waste time and clutter your test code